Kingxukai/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 	[ 1816.000360] usb 4-3: xhci_dbc converter now attached to ttyUSB0

-You can use any communication program, for example minicom, to read and view the messages.
-Below simple bash scripts can help you to check the sanity of the setup.
+You can use any communication program, for example minicom, to read and view the woke messages.
+Below simple bash scripts can help you to check the woke sanity of the woke setup.

 .. code-block:: sh